abhinavsinha001/spark/docs/sql-migration-guide.md

 is used instead.

 Additionally, the Java specific types API has been removed.
-Users of both Scala and Java should use the classes present in `org.apache.spark.sql.types` to describe schema programmatically.
+Users of both Scala and Java should use the classes present in `com.pubmatic.spark.sql.types` to describe schema programmatically.

 #### Isolation of Implicit Conversions and Removal of dsl Package (Scala-only)